iosg073/Notes-CODE-Django-1st-Repo/readme.md

 $ pip install psycopg2
 $ pip freeze > requirements.txt
 ```
+> You may need to also install `pip install psycopg2-binary`

 Django is, of course, the framework we are using. `psycopg2` allows us to use
 PostgreSQL within Django.